OpenOmics/modr/docs/usage/run.md

       [--resource-bundle RESOURCE_BUNDLE] [--use-conda] \
       [--quality-filter QUALITY_FILTER] \
       --genome {hg38_41, mm10_M25, mm39_M31} \
+      --groups GROUPS \
       --input INPUT [INPUT ...] \
       --output OUTPUT
 ```

 The synopsis for each command shows its arguments and their usage.
 Optional arguments are shown in square brackets.

-A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument, and a reference genome via the `--genome` argument.
+A user **must** provide a list of FastQ (globbing is supported) to analyze via `--input` argument, an output directory to store results via `--output` argument, a reference genome via the `--genome` argument, and a groups file containing additional sample metadata via the `--groups` argument.

 Use you can always use the `-h` option for information on a specific command.